Reopen public schools? How Chicago became ground zero for debate.

 Determining when those safe conditions have been reached in these schools remains in the eye of the beholder.
 Last week, the California Teachers Association told California Gov. Gavin Newsom, a Democrat, that schools in counties with high infection rates should remain closed for 100 days.

-That doesn’t sit well with Ms. Beckles, who runs the Knowledge Shop LA, a nonprofit education center for less privileged children in South Los Angeles.
+That doesn’t sit well with Ms. Beckles, who runs the Knowledge Shop LA, a nonprofit education center for children from less privileged families in South Los Angeles.
 When the pandemic hit, she quickly slimmed down her enrollment and pivoted to an all-day center where working parents could drop off their kids.
 The children had access to robust Wi-Fi and serviceable laptops to connect with their teachers.

 While private schools in the area and her business quickly figured out how to reopen with adequate safeguards, the public school system took four to five months, she points out.
 “That bureaucracy does what it does: nothing.
 [And] at the end of the day, teachers put teachers first.
 That’s what the teachers union is all about.”